al-niessner/esp/tools/README.md

 ## Tools

 These tools are fairly robust and follow the pythonic guidelines that it should pretty much do out of the box what you want.
 There may be required values to be set but they will be explicitly noted.
 Everything else can be left to the default value for the most part.
 If on your laptop, certainly everything can be left to their defaults.

+### autogen.sh

+Generate PyXB bindings and update any checksums that go with the new binding.
+You will normally have to do this when PyTesting fails and it will give you instructions on how to do it.

+### inter.sh

+At points in time, the operational DB is interred (frozen, copied and moved) in a mausoleum (public facing and accessible data store).
+The term inter and mausoleum are used partially in humor and partly to describe what is happening to the data.
+The operational pipeline operates on the concept of current best estimate.
+To freeze the DB means the data may no longer be the current best estimate; in other words, it has become corpse like in that it resembles the living but is not alive.
+Once preserved, the data can then be moved to a data store with a more sophisticated UI than the operational system provides; hence, mausoleum.

+Interring the data into a mausoleum:

+1. list all of the desired values to put into the mausoleum in the file: /proj/sdp/data/nexsci.sv.txt
+1. create a directory to place working files and the final result: mkdir -p /proj/sdp/${USER}/R_x.y.z
+    where x, y, and z should be numbers like 1.2.3.
+Any value of x represents some backward compatibily with all other x of the same value.
+The value y usually indicates what new features have been added.
+Lastly, z is patching.
+1. run inter.sh to build the mausoleum: tools/inter.sh /proj/sdp/${USER}/R_x.y.z
+1. get the file /proj/sdp/${USER}/R_x.y.z.tgz (not the directory) to its caretaker

 ### post2shelve.sh